 Little things become more precious.
 A "normal" day is to be savored.
 Aches and pains are just part of the territory.
 In some ways, I feel as awkward as a "young old person" than I did as a budding teenager.
 It's really a similar experience to going through adolescence.
 The body that you thought you knew so well suddenly changes and becomes unpredictable.
 Your emotions are heightened and everything seems just a bit more special.
 You need sleep and good food and safety but that is always true.

-I quit painting for many, many years because someone who was very important to me said things that I construed to be negative things about my art and my potential.
+I quit painting for many many years because someone who was very important to me trashed me and rejected both me and my art.
 Looking back after all these years, I realize the naysayer didn't cause my block.
 I caused my block by giving him way too much power.
 I have grown to trust my own gut instincts and my intuition and pay less attention to what so-called know-it-alls have to say.
 Yes, the person was wrong to humiliate and shame me.
 I hold him accountable for that.
 But I could have ignored what he had to say knowing that he was known to destroy peoples' dreams.
 I had been warned.
 But, of course, I thought things would be different for me.
 This should serve as a warning to trust yourself when it comes to creativity.
 Do what you know and what you feel.
 Be you.
 Don't try to be anything other than who you are.
 The sum of all your experiences will come through in your work.